hunyadi/md2conf/README.md

   --no-webui-links      Use hierarchical links including space and page ID. (default) --use-panel           Transform admonitions and alerts into a Confluence custom panel.
   --no-use-panel        Use standard Confluence macro types for admonitions and alerts (info, tip, note and warning). (default)
+  --force-valid-language
+                        Only allow supported languages in code blocks (unsupported languages are ignored) (default) --no-force-valid-language
+                        Use unknown language names as-is (Confluence may still highlight code).
   --layout-image-alignment {center,left,right,None}
                         Alignment for block-level images and formulas.
   --layout-image-max-width INT